The following policies and procedures apply to all on-admission transfer credit students at the University of Toronto

 For all institutions other than the University of Toronto, previous grades will not be transferred to a student’s U of T Mississauga record.

 The minimum grade requirement for transfer credit consideration is a 60% (or “C-” where 50% or “D-” is the passing grade).
 Students with previous CEGEP studies may be eligible to receive transfer credit for academic courses where a minimum grade of 65% is achieved.
 For institutions that have a different grading scale, we require a full letter grade or 10% higher than the minimum passing grade (i.e. comparable to a “C-” grade at U of T Mississauga).
 Courses graded as a Pass/Fail or with narrative/qualitative evaluations are not eligible for transfer credit.
 Exceptions to this rule apply.

 Admitted students who receive 4.0 transfer credits or more are permitted to select Subject POSts on ACORN.
-Please note that you may be restricted from selecting Type 2 and/or Type 3 Subject POSts depending on the transfer credits received, current grades, and/or time of year.
+Please note that you may be restricted from selecting Type 2 or Type 3 Subject POSts depending on the transfer credits you received, your current grades, and/or the time of year.
 Once you have received your final, official transfer credit assessment, we recommend speaking with the academic department of the program(s) you are interested in as well as a member of the Advising team in the Office of the Registrar.

 It is important to note that admission to U of T Mississauga does not guarantee enrolment in any specific courses or programs.
 You will still have to enrol in a program and complete the program requirements.